MCSH/LSTM_generator/Readme.md

 Run `textgen.py` to train the model and run `run.py` in order to print out samples based on the trained model.

+## Note on stateful machines

+As of this version, stateful machines must run with batch size 1.
+This makes each iteration very slow.
+Sorry for that!

 ## TODO
 * Save the iteration for the model, so that when resumed, it would continue counting and not reset to 1.
 * Save the model name based on the input file